-- 6.3 Right of Access You are entitled to see any information we hold about you.
-The school will, on receipt of a request from a data subject, confirm whether or not their personal data is being processed.
-In addition, a data subject can request a copy of their personal data. - 6.4 Right to rectification If you believe that the school holds inaccurate information about you, you can request that we correct that information.
-The personal record may be supplemented with additional material where it is adjudged to be incomplete. - 6.5 Right to be forgotten Data subjects can ask the school to erase their personal data.
-The school will act on such a request providing that there is no compelling purpose or legal basis necessitating retention of the personal data concerned. - 6.6 Right to restrict processing Data subjects have the right to seek a restriction on the processing of their data.
+- 7.4 Right to rectification If you believe that the school holds inaccurate information about you, you can request that we correct that information.
+The personal record may be supplemented with additional material where it is adjudged to be incomplete. - 7.5 Right to be forgotten Data subjects can ask the school to erase their personal data.
+The school will act on such a request providing that there is no compelling purpose or legal basis necessitating retention of the personal data concerned. - 7.6 Right to restrict processing Data subjects have the right to seek a restriction on the processing of their data.
 This restriction (in effect requiring the controller to place a "hold" on processing) gives an individual an alternative to seeking erasure of their data.
-It may also be applicable in other circumstances such as where, for example, the accuracy of data is being contested. - 6.7 Right to data portability This right facilitates the transfer of personal data directly from one controller to another.
-It can only be invoked in specific circumstances, for example, when processing is automated and based on consent or contract. - 6.8 Right to object Data subjects have the right to object when processing is based on the school's legitimate interests or relates to a task carried out in the public interest (e.g. the processing of CCTV data may rely on the school's legitimate interest in maintaining a safe and secure school building).
-The school must demonstrate compelling legitimate grounds if such processing is to continue. - 6.9 Right not to be subject to automated decision making This right applies in specific circumstances (as set out in GDPR Article 22). - 6.10 Right to withdraw consent In cases where the school is relying on consent to process your data, you have the right to withdraw this at any time, and if you exercise this right, we will stop the relevant processing. - 6.11 Limitations on Rights While the school will always facilitate the exercise of your rights, it is recognised that they are not unconditional: the school may need to give consideration to other obligations. - 6.12 Right to Complain - 6.13 612.1 If you are concerned about how your personal data is being processed, then please address these concerns in the first instance to the Principal who is responsible for operational oversight of this policy. - 612.2 A matter that is still unresolved may then be referred to the school's Data Controller (i.e., the Board of Management) by writing to the Chairperson c/o school. - 612.3 Should you feel dissatisfied with how we have addressed a complaint or concern that you have raised, you have the right, as data subject, to bring the matter to the attention of the Irish Data Protection Commission.
+It may also be applicable in other circumstances such as where, for example, the accuracy of data is being contested. - 7.7 Right to data portability This right facilitates the transfer of personal data directly from one controller to another.
+It can only be invoked in specific circumstances, for example, when processing is automated and based on consent or contract. - 7.8 Right to object Data subjects have the right to object when processing is based on the school's legitimate interests or relates to a task carried out in the public interest (e.g. the processing of CCTV data may rely on the school's legitimate interest in maintaining a safe and secure school building).
+The school must demonstrate compelling legitimate grounds if such processing is to continue. - 7.9 Right not to be subject to automated decision making This right applies in specific circumstances (as set out in GDPR Article 22). - 7.10 Right to withdraw consent In cases where the school is relying on consent to process your data, you have the right to withdraw this at any time, and if you exercise this right, we will stop the relevant processing. - 7.11 Limitations on Rights While the school will always facilitate the exercise of your rights, it is recognised that they are not unconditional: the school may need to give consideration to other obligations.8

+7.12 Right to Complain

+7.12.1If you are concerned about how your personal data is being processed, then please address these concerns in the first instance to the Principal who is responsible for operational oversight of this policy.9

+- 7.12.2A matter that is still unresolved may then be referred to the school's Data Controller (i.e., the Board of Management) by writing to the Chairperson c/o school. - 7.12.3Should you feel dissatisfied with how we have addressed a complaint or concern that you have raised, you have the right, as data subject, to bring the matter to the attention of the Irish Data Protection Commission.